xiix0/scam/README.md

-You will outgrow your usefulness.
+You are fighting for survival in your own sweet and gentle way.